 • Effectively manages projects so problems are anticipated and solutions identified quickly

 • Listens carefully to feedback and comments from staff and adapts plans/actions accordingly

 • Superior service orientation

-• Strong people management and interpersonal skills; excellent at working closely with others over geographical distance
+• Strong interpersonal skills; excellent at working closely with others over geographical distance

 Sabin Vaccine Institute has a generous benefits package.

 Minimum Education Required